| Title: | Validation of Arguments and Objects in User-Defined Functions |

 An arbitrary object. |

-conducts a series of tests to check if x
+inspect_categories conducts a series of tests to check if x

 is eligible to be used as the levels of a factor.
 Namely,

-inspect_categories
+inspect_categories checks if:

-is NULL
+x is NULL or empty.

-is atomic.
+x is atomic.

-has an eligible data type (logical, integer, double, character).
+x has an eligible data type (logical, integer, double, character).

-There are NA
+There are NA or NaN values in x.

-There are repeated values in x
+There are repeated values in x.

-does not return any output.
+inspect_categories does not return any output.
 There are two

 possible outcomes:

-is eligible to be used as the levels of a factor.
+The call is silent if x is eligible to be used as the levels of a factor.

 An informative error message is thrown otherwise.

-to validate dichotomous
+inspect_data_dichotomous to validate dichotomous

 data.

-inspect_data_categorical
+inspect_data_categorical and

-to validate categorical
+inspect_data_cat_as_dichotom to validate categorical

 data.

-to validate
+inspect_par_bernoulli to validate

 Bernoulli/Binomial proportions.

-to validate vectors of
+inspect_par_multinomial to validate vectors of

 Multinomial proportions.

-to validate character vectors.
+inspect_character to validate character vectors.

-to validate character
+inspect_character_match to validate character

 vectors with predefined allowed values.

-# Calls that pass silently: x1 <- 1:5 x2 <- c("yes", "no") x3 <- c(TRUE, FALSE) x4 <- factor(c("smoker", "non-smoker")) x5 <- factor(c("yes", "no", "yes")) inspect_categories(x1) inspect_categories(x2) inspect_categories(x3) inspect_categories(x4) inspect_categories(levels(x5)) # Calls that throw informative error messages: y1 <- c(1, 1:5) y2 <- c("yes", "no", "yes") y3 <- factor(c("yes", "no", "yes")) try(inspect_categories(y1)) try(inspect_categories(y2)) try(inspect_categories(y3)) try(mylist <- list( NULL, numeric(0), complex(1), list(10), NaN, NA )) try(inspect_categories(mylist[[1]])) try(inspect_categories(mylist[[2]])) try(inspect_categories(mylist[[3]])) try(inspect_categories(mylist[[4]])) try(inspect_categories(mylist[[5]])) try(inspect_categories(mylist[[6]]))
+# Calls that pass silently: x1 <- 1:5 x2 <- c("yes", "no") x3 <- c(TRUE, FALSE) x4 <- factor(c("smoker", "non-smoker")) x5 <- factor(c("yes", "no", "yes")) inspect_categories(x1) inspect_categories(x2) inspect_categories(x3) inspect_categories(x4) inspect_categories(levels(x5)) # Calls that throw informative error messages: y1 <- c(1, 1:5) y2 <- c("yes", "no", "yes") y3 <- factor(c("yes", "no", "yes")) try(inspect_categories(y1)) try(inspect_categories(y2)) try(inspect_categories(y3)) try(mylist <- list( NULL, numeric(0), complex(1), list(10), NaN, NA )) try(inspect_categories(mylist[[1]])) try(inspect_categories(mylist[[2]])) try(inspect_categories(mylist[[3]])) try(inspect_categories(mylist[[4]])) try(inspect_categories(mylist[[5]])) try(inspect_categories(mylist[[6]]))# Calls that pass silently: x1 <- 1:5 x2 <- c("yes", "no") x3 <- c(TRUE, FALSE) x4 <- factor(c("smoker", "non-smoker")) x5 <- factor(c("yes", "no", "yes")) inspect_categories(x1) inspect_categories(x2) inspect_categories(x3) inspect_categories(x4) inspect_categories(levels(x5)) # Calls that throw informative error messages: y1 <- c(1, 1:5) y2 <- c("yes", "no", "yes") y3 <- factor(c("yes", "no", "yes")) try(inspect_categories(y1)) try(inspect_categories(y2)) try(inspect_categories(y3)) try(mylist <- list( NULL, numeric(0), complex(1), list(10), NaN, NA )) try(inspect_categories(mylist[[1]])) try(inspect_categories(mylist[[2]])) try(inspect_categories(mylist[[3]])) try(inspect_categories(mylist[[4]])) try(inspect_categories(mylist[[5]])) try(inspect_categories(mylist[[6]]))

-checks if an object is a character vector.
+inspect_character checks if an object is a character vector.

 This can be useful to validate inputs in user-defined functions.

-inspect_character(x, allow_nas = TRUE, warning_nas = FALSE)
+inspect_character(x, allow_nas = TRUE, warning_nas = FALSE)inspect_character(x, allow_nas = TRUE, warning_nas = FALSE)

 x |